hlc1209/ecem202a_project/docs/proposal.md

    The success rate of recognizing written characters.

 2. Response time:
-   The time from writing a character to the completion of transmission.
+   The time from finishing writing a character to the completion of transmission.

 3. Fluentness:
-   The time from writing a sentence to the completion of transmission.
+   The time to write a series of characters.

 4. Power consumption:
    The power consumption of the entire system.

-5. Weight:
+5. Size & Weight:
-   The weight of the overall system.
+   The size and weight of the overall system.

 # 8. Execution Plan